 High-precision guide bushings, as the name suggests, are used for even tighter tolerances.
 This is usually required for machining of parts that are to be used in medical devices.

-Unlike conventional lathe machines, Swiss lathes use oil-based coolant instead of water.
+Unlike conventional lathe machines, Swiss lathes use oil-based lathe coolant instead of water.

 The purpose of a coolant is to transfer the heat from the cutting edges and avoid the bar stock from overheating to prevent dimensional changes.

-It also provides higher lubricity than water, which helps reduce tool wear and prevent rusting of parts.
-This increases the life of the tools and reduces maintenance of the machine.
+It also helps reduce tool wear and prevent rusting of parts.
+This increases the life of the tools and reduces the maintenance of the machine.